-This section describes the way the experiments were conducted.
-After reading, other researchers should be able to perform the same experiments.
-The reader should also be given enough information to be able to judge if your experimental approach is correct.
-Therefore you should address the research goal of the experiment, before you go into detail on the experiment itself.
-That way your reader can judge if your experimental set-up is valid by just reading the Materials and Methods.
+Start this section by giving the reader enough information to be able to judge if your experimental approach is correct.
+Therefore, address the research goal of the experiment before you go into detail on the experiment itself.
+That way your reader can judge if your experimental set-up is valid by just reading the materials and methods section.

-When describing the experiment it is important that you write down what you have done, and not exactly how you have done it.
-For example, you do not need to state that you transferred liquids using a pipette.
-However, you do need to write down what the solutions and media you used contain.
-Additionally, do not refer to student-handouts, but use your own words to convey what you have done.
-Also include information on statistical analyses used to assess differences between your experimental groups.
-This is often included as a final paragraph.

-In the 'Materials and methods' section, you should use the past tense when possible (see the heading 'use of verb tenses' for examples).
-Avoid making a bulleted list as you would in a work protocol, but create a coherent text which conveys what you have done.
+When describing the experiment it is important that other researchers, after reading this section, should be able to perform the same experiments (replicate them).
+Therefore, take the following into account:

-- Incorrect: Transfer the cells to an agar plate.
-Incubate for 48 hours at 37°C. Wash the cells with isotone saline solution. - Incorrect: Culture cells for two days in serum rich medium and wash them two times with an isotone saline solution. - Correct: Cells were cultured at 37°C for two days in serum rich medium and were subsequently washed twice with an isotone saline solution.

-It is uncommon to include (chemical) calculations or pipetting tables in your 'Material and methods' section (these should be included in your laboratory notebook).
+- o In contrast to what the name of this section suggests, do not include a list of materials. - Write down what you have done, and not exactly how you have done it using a passive voice and your own words (not refer to student-handouts). - For example, you do not need to state that you transferred liquids using a pipette.
+However, you do need to write down what the solutions and media you used contain. - Incorrect: Transfer the cells to an agar plate.
+Incubate for 48 hours at 37°C. Wash the cells with isotone saline solution. - Incorrect: Culture cells for two days in serum rich medium and wash them two times with an isotone saline solution. - Correct: Cells were cultured at 37°C for two days in serum rich medium and were subsequently washed twice with an isotone saline solution.y - Not include (chemical) calculations or pipetting schemes or for example tables PCR conditions (these should be included in your laboratory notebook).
 In most cases, it is unimportant how many microliters stock solution was diluted with how many microliters of water.
 Instead, write down the used volume and its concentration.
-The used concentration (if possible) is written down in Molar, for example: 10 mM or 10 mmol/l

-- Incorrect: 80 microliters of a NaCl stock solution (100 mM) was added to 720 microliters of demi-water.
+The used concentration (if possible) is written down in Molar, for example: 10 mM or 10 mmol/l - Incorrect: 80 microliters of a NaCl stock solution (100 mM) was added to 720 microliters of demi-water.
 Next, 200 microliter of the diluted NaCl solution was added to the samples. - Correct: 200 microliter 10 mM NaCl was added to each sample.

-Statistics

-As stated above, in the 'Material and methods' section one paragraph should be devoted to the statistics used.
-Here, you describe what statistical tests you chose to analyse your sets of data.
-If you used multiple approaches for your data, explain which approach was used for each data set.
-An example:

-• "Gene expression data were checked for normal distribution by a D'Agostino-Pearson omnibus normality test.
-Normally distributed data were compared using a Student's ttest (using a Welch's correction in case of unequal variances).
+- Avoid making a bulleted list as you would in a work protocol, but create a coherent text which conveys what you have done.
+If applicable, make sure to describe separate experiments separately. - Include information on the formulas and/or statistical methods used to assess differences between your experimental groups.
+This is often included as a final paragraph.
+Describe what statistical tests you chose to analyse your data sets.
+If you used multiple approaches, explain which approach was used for each data set. - An example: "Gene expression data were checked for normal distribution by a D'Agostino-Pearson omnibus normality test.
+Normally distributed data were compared using a Student's t-test (using a Welch's correction in case of unequal variances).
 Not-normally distributed data were compared using a Mann-Whitney U test.
-In all cases, tests were two-tailed with significance level α =0.05."
+In all cases, tests were two-tailed with significance level α=0.05."